BCaven/elgato-light-controller/README.md

 Controller for elgato light strips

-The controller reads a list of timers and executes them at the specified time
+The controller reads a list of timers and executes them at the specified time.

 > Fun fact: this library has been in continuous operation since December 2023.